How to Get a Real Estate Broker License in Indiana

 Last updated: March 1, 2026

 Indiana is an affordable Midwest market with steady demand in Indianapolis and surrounding areas, making it an excellent place to start a career as a real estate broker.
-Whether you're looking for a career change or entering the workforce for the first time, obtaining your real estate broker license in Indiana is a structured process overseen by the Indiana Professional Licensing Agency — Real Estate Commission.
+Licensing in Indiana is overseen by the Indiana Professional Licensing Agency — Real Estate Commission.
+The process requires 90 hours of pre-license education and costs between $500 and $1,100 in total.
+You'll need to pass the Indiana Real Estate Broker Exam (administered by PSI) with a score of at least 75% on each section.

 Indiana requires 90 hours of pre-license education, which is around the national average.
+This is about 23% below the national average of 117 hours.
 Budget between $500 and $1,100 for the total licensing process, including education, application, and exam fees.
 Most aspiring real estate brokers complete the entire process in 3-5 months, depending on how quickly they move through the coursework and exam preparation.

 | Requirement | Details |